Spacerat/cherrypicker/README.md

     create mode 100644 myfeature
     Job 1, 'git add myfeature &' has ended

-Then I do some more work
+Then I do some more work:

     cherrypicker> touch some_other_work
     cherrypicker> git add some_other_work & git commit -m "did some other work"